StevenThuriot/uGovernor/README.md

 Securely saves the passed values to a file.
 Currently, only user, password and host are used.

+When adding or changing a property, it is not needed to supply all the previously saved (unaltered) properties again.
+If the property already existed in the file, it will be overridden, if not, it will be added.
+If you want a certain property deleted, you'll have to fully recreate the `cfg` file.

 ##-add [HASH]
 Add a torrent to the list by passing a hash.
 The torrent will be resolved using a magnet link.